 Janice Bensky (JD, Wisconsin, 1983) is a partner with the law firm of Stafford Rosenbaum LLP, where her practice includes estate planning, probate, marital property agreements, and family law.
 She is a member and past president of the Wisconsin Planned Giving Council, a member of the Madison Estate Council, and a member of the Real Property, Probate and Trust Law Sections of the American Bar Association and the State Bar of Wisconsin.
 She has frequently taught the Estate Planning and Probate portion of the Lawyering Skills Program at the Law School.

-Susan Collins (JD, Wisconsin, 1995) is vice president and trust counsel for Marshall & Ilsley Trust Company, where her responsibilities include providing advice on personal trust matters.
-Previously, she practiced with the Boardman Law Firm in Madison, focusing on estate and gift planning, probate and estate administration, and estate litigation.
+Susan Collins (JD, Wisconsin, 1995) Susan Collins is a senior vice president and fiduciary law senior counsel for Associated Bank, where she provides legal advice to management and staff on personal trust and other fiduciary matters.
+Before joining Associated, she was in-house counsel at BMO Harris Bank and a partner at Boardman Law Firm, LLP, in Madison, focusing her practice on estate and gift planning and estate administration.
 Her past experience also includes serving as a book editor at the State Bar of Wisconsin and as a writing specialist at Valparaiso University School of Law.

-Jeffrey Goldman (JD, Wisconsin, 2002) is a senior associate at DeWitt Ross & Stevens S.C.
+Jeffrey Goldman (JD, Wisconsin, 2002) is an attorney at DeWitt Ross & Stevens S.C.
 His practice focuses on estate planning, complex trust and estate administration, and trust and estate litigation.
 Prior to returning to Wisconsin to work at the DeWitt firm, he practiced in the trust and estate practice groups of firms in Seattle and New York City.
 He is licensed to practice in Washington State and New York as well as Wisconsin.

 James Jaeger (JD, Georgetown, 1975; LLM (Taxation) Temple University, 1980) is a partner in Hill, Glowacki, Jaeger & Hughes, LLP in Madison.
 The major focus of his practice is elder law, estate planning and probate, including significant practice in the areas of guardianship and Medicaid planning.
 He is former chair of the Elder Law Section of the State Bar of Wisconsin and is a Certified Elder Law Attorney.

 Paul Schmidt (JD, Kansas, 1990) settled in Madison after clerking for former Wisconsin Supreme Court Justice William Callow.
-He practices with the Boardman Law Firm, where he concentrates his practice in the areas of estate planning, probate law and elder law, and he speaks and writes extensively in the areas of estate and tax planning.
+He practices with the Boardman & Clark law firm, where he concentrates his practice in the areas of estate planning, probate law and elder law, and he speaks and writes extensively in the areas of estate and tax planning.

 Andrew Seaborg (MS in Finance, Investment & Banking, Wisconsin) is a founding partner of The Capital Group in Madison, where he focuses on investment portfolio design and advanced estate planning techniques.
 Before attending graduate school, he worked as a statistical analyst and did Japanese-English translation work in Tokyo.